The New England Journal of Medicine July 11, 2013

 Endpoint

-Key result: Intensive glucose lowering increased mortality and did not significantly reduce major cardiovascular events.
+Key result: Intensive therapy did not significantly reduce major cardiovascular events but unexpectedly increased the risk of all-cause mortality.

 Tested